 All three of the above cash account funding methods charge a fee for the service, the jail kiosks being least expensive to use.
 In all cases, a booking number is necessary for transactions.

 You can also send funds in to the jail by mail.
 Money orders only are accepted, which should include the name and booking order on the face.

 5. What are the visiting hours and policies?

 Blythe inmates are permitted two 45-minute visits per week.
 All visits to the jail must be scheduled one day ahead.
 Call (951) 341-8888 during the hours of 9 a.m. to 5 p.m. to schedule a Blythe Jail visit.
 Parking is plentiful in the front of the facility.
 Due to Covid-19, all visitors must wear a mask prior to entering the building, and must follow social-distancing guidelines.

 Visiting hours at Blythe Detention Center are determined by the inmate’s “tank number.”
 Available time slots for visitation are as follows:

-Note that appointments are for a maximum of two adults and two children.
+Note that appointments only allow for two visitors at a time, due to physical distancing rules.
 Visitors must be present to check in 15 minutes before the appointed visiting time.

 Other visitation rules include: